pgte/nodeconf-bcn-2015/README.md

     * only with babel of course
     * poll people like it

-# robots - julien cheal

-cylons.js
-johnnyfive
-gobot - in go

-hello world - blinking led
-or RGB LED or and RGB LED strip

-arduino, firmata
-digispark
-raspi
-photon
-ibeacon
-parrot

-# solid node dev - igor soarez

-how to become a better node dev

-motivation: necessity, fun
-don't just think about short term: attitude, grow fond of it, bet on the long run

-mentality:
-simplicty, YAGNI, no bilerplate, node codegeneration, etc easy vs simple

-turbo learning: short feedback loop invest in tools but not tto much

-great node skill:
-js
-network protocols
-T-shaped

-from capable:
-modules, troublshoot, debug, no cb hell, using streams

-efficient:
-advanced flow control, understand event loop,
-IO throttling, work queues, custom streams

-to pro:
-understand libuv, v8, custom TCP protocols,
-README driven development, small modules, README-tests-code protocols,

-standards, conventions, contributing to open sources publish your code early

-participate in the communtity
-teach

-pairing

-# boennemann - greenkeeper demo

-automatic break-detection for non-semver respecting deps`

-NODECONFBCN free for a month for private repos

-# david gruebl - the next big thing

-we are 'that friend'
-startuo is a bet on an idea
-rapid idea devalidation

-# coding education should be free - michelle and claire

-founders and coders
-nodegirls_LDN

-community is everything,
-online resources but community learning

-skill shortage but learning to code is $$$

-diversity

-online courses vs stayin motivated founders and coders trying to solve that - 8 weeks of group learning

-how is it free? -> volunteer teachers

-nodeschool, freecodecamp

-critics
+# robots - Julian Cheal

+* libraries: cylons.js johnnyfive or gobot (for go)
+* hello world - blinking led
+* devices:
+    * RGB LED
+    * RGB LED strip
+    * arduino
+    * digispark
+    * raspi
+    * photon
+    * an iBeacon
+    * parrot drone

+# Becoming a better node dev - Igor Soarez

+## motivation
+* short term: necessity, fun
+* grow fond of it, bet on the long run

+## attitude

+## mentality
+* simplicty, YAGNI, no IDEs, no boilerplate, no code generation, etc
+* reminds me easy vs simple

+## learning
+* turbo mode: short feedback loop
+* invest in tools but don't overoptimize

+## great node skills
+* basic js
+* network protocols
+* T-shaped

+## levels

+* capable: modules, troubelshooting, debugging, no cb hell, use streams
+* efficient: advanced flow control, understand event loop, IO throttling, work queues, custom streams
+* pro: understand libuv, v8, custom TCP protocols, README driven development, small modules, README-tests-code

+## community
+* standards, conventions
+* contributing to open source
+* publish your code early
+* teach

+## pairing

+# Greenkeeper demon - Stephan Bönnemann

+* automatic break-detection for non-semver respecting deps`
+* NODECONFBCN free for a month for private repos

+# rapid idea devalidation - David Gruebl

+* we are 'that friend' - to implement that starup idea
+* a startup is a bet on an idea, validate ASAP

+# coding education should be free - Michelle and Claire

+* community is everything
+* online resources are cool but community learning better
+* skill shortage but learning to code is $$$
+* diversity is better for the industry

+## nodegirls_LDN

+## online resources

+* nodeschool, freecodecamp
+* hard to stay motivated alone

+## founders and coders
+* 8 weeks of group learning with volunteer teachers

+## critics
 * free !== bad
 * resentment towards newcomers
 * you can't learn everything in a day, but introduction is possible

-mentor, start new event, contribute, be cool
+## mentor, start new event, contribute, be cool

-# async microservices with node - bruno pedro
+# async microservices with node - Bruno Pedro

 organize service around business capabilites designed for failure